The Early Years

 Ballywalter Park, originally named Springvale, has been the home of the Mulholland family since 1846.
 The family is possibly a branch of the ancient sept of MacLellan of Argyllshire.
 They first established in County Antrim around the early 1700's before spreading to other Irish counties.

-The first recorded spelling of the family name in Antrim was that of Martha Mulholland, dated 13th June, 1711 during the reign of Queen Anne.
+The first record of the family name in Antrim was that of Martha Mulholland, dated 13th June, 1711 during the reign of Queen Anne.

 John worked at Ballywalter Park during the time of the 2nd Baron, Henry Lyle, who was also the High Sheriff of County Down, a Major in the Royal Irish Rifles and a member of parliament.
 The baron was referred to as Lord Dunleath.